Tests and diagnosisBy Mayo Clinic staff

 - Transthoracic echocardiogram.
 This device uses a sound-emitting device (transducer) that is placed on your chest over your heart.

 - Transesophageal echocardiogram.
-This type of echocardiogram uses a tiny transducer on a tube that's inserted down your esophagus, the part of the digestive tract that runs from the throat to the stomach.
-Because the esophagus lies close to the heart, having the transducer placed there provides a detailed image of the heart.
+This type of echocardiogram uses a tiny transducer on a tube that's inserted down your the part of the digestive tract that runs from the throat to the stomach (esophagus).
+Because the esophagus lies close to the heart, having the transducer placed there often provides a more detailed image of the heart.

 An electrocardiogram — also called an ECG or EKG — records electrical signals as they travel through your heart.
 Your cardiologist can look for patterns among these signals that suggest tamponade.